OvidiuS/citadel-swing-grav/pages/02.Info/05.prices/default.md

       <div class="ticket">
         <h2>Party Pass - &euro;80</h2>
         <h3>Sales end on Sept.
 22nd, 2017</h3>
         <p>Full access to all 3 parties. <strong>You don't need this if you buy any workshop pass</strong>.
 This is only for those who don't want to attend the workshops but still want to get down and party with everyone else.
-You can still register for the JnJ competition with just this pass.</p>
+This pass also gives you the possibility to register to JnJ competitions.</p>
       </div>
       <!-- /.ticket -->